opnfv/functest/docs/testing/user/configguide/index.rst

 Docker installation and configuration is only needed to be done once through the life cycle of Jumphost.

-If your Jumphost is based on Ubuntu, RHEL or CentOS linux, please consult the references below for more detailed instructions.
+If your Jumphost is based on Ubuntu, SUSE, RHEL or CentOS linux, please consult the references below for more detailed instructions.
 The commands below are offered as a short reference.